 The advantage to having a 401(k) and a traditional IRA is that you can effectively increase your overall contributions toward retirement savings that can then grow tax-deferred.
 Each year, the IRS sets contribution limits for 401(k)s and IRAs.

 Though you may not be able to claim a tax deduction on all your contributions, you can max out each type of account in the same tax year.
 Plus, the IRS permits those who are at least 50 years old to make additional “catch-up” contributions into each account.
-And you’re in even more luck if your company makes employer matching contributions into your 401(k).
+And you’re in even more luck if your company makes matching contributions to your 401(k).

-Below, we detail the 2022 and 2023 contribution limits for 401(k)s in detail.
+Below, we detail the 2024 and 2025 contribution limits for 401(k)s in detail.

-401(k) Contribution Limits for 2022 | |
+401(k) Contribution Limits for 2024

 Details | Limit |

-Maximum employee contribution | $20,500 |
+Maximum employee contribution | $23,000 |

-Catch-up contribution if at least 50-years-old | $6,500 |
+Catch-up contribution if 50 or older | $7,500 |

-Total defined contribution plan max from all sources including employer contributions | $61,000 |
+Total defined contribution plan max from all sources including employer contributions | $69,000 |

-Total defined contribution plan max from all sources if at least 50-years-old (including catch-up) | $67,500 |
+Total defined contribution plan max from all sources if at least 50 years old (including catch-up) | $76,500 |

-401(k) Contribution Limits for 2023 | |
+401(k) Contribution Limits for 2025

 Details | Limit |

-Maximum employee contribution | $22,500 |
+Maximum employee contribution | $23,500 |

-Catch-up contribution if at least 50-years-old | $7,500 |
+Catch-up contribution if 50 or older | $7,500 |

-Total defined contribution plan max from all sources including employer contributions | $66,000 |
+Total defined contribution plan max from all sources including employer contributions | $70,000 |

-Total defined contribution plan max from all sources if at least 50-years-old (including catch-up) | $73,500 |
+Total defined contribution plan max from all sources if at least 50 years old (including catch-up) | $77,500 |

 Contribution limits for IRAs are a bit more straightforward.
-For 2022, you can contribute up to $6,000 — $7,000 if you’re at least 50 years old.
-In 2023, those figures increase to $6,500 and $7,500 respectively.
+For both 2024 and 2025, you can contribute up to $7,000 — $8,000 if you’re at least 50 years old.

 As you can see, an employer match in a 401(k) arrangement can significantly boost your retirement savings.
 But employers that contribute to their employees’ 401(k) plans typically impose certain rules around company matches.
 So it’s a good idea to contribute at least the amount your employer matches to your 401(k).
 Your company may also require a vesting period.
-This is how long you must work at the company to actually own the contributions your firm makes to your account.
+This is how long you must work at the company to fully own the contributions your firm makes to your account.

-That said, if you’re what’s called a highly-compensated employee, your employer may place stricter limits on your 401(k) contributions.
+That said, if you’re what’s called a highly compensated employee, your employer may place stricter limits on your 401(k) contributions.
 This is because federal law regulates employer-sponsored retirement plans in an attempt to prevent higher-earning employees from benefiting more from tax benefits than their lower-earning counterparts.
 So companies offering 401(k)s must conduct what’s called means testing.

 Disadvantages of Having a 401(k) and IRA